gage-oit/lab-0-mikefezz/README.md

 # 📝Next steps

-* Open a pull request and let your teacher know that you’ve finished this course.
+* Create a new integration branch named integration/lab0 and switch to the branch
-* Create a new markdown file in this repository.
+* Create a new markdown file in this repository named lab0.md.
 Let them know what you learned and what you are still confused about!
 Experiment with different styles!
+* Commit and push your branch!
+* Open a pull request to pull the integration branch into main to let your teacher know that you’ve finished this course.

 ## 📝 Optional next steps
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).